-David, who grew up in Leven Road and Burnhead Street, Greenock, started drinking alcohol and smoking cannabis when he was in Second Year at school, and describes the experience as a “slippery slope” to the next drugs.
+David, who grew up in Leven Road and Burnhead Street, Greenock, started drinking alcohol and smoking cannabis when he was in second year at high school, and describes the experience as a “slippery slope” to the next drugs.

 David started stealing and shoplifting, and served short jail sentences.
 He said: “The group of friends I had were never out of jail and so many of them died.”

 David was living in the Inverclyde Centre for the homeless when he started going to the Teen Challenge outreach bus which parks across the road from the centre on Monday nights He said: “I knew I had to change or I was going to die.
 The volunteers on the bus spoke hope into me, showed me it didn’t have to be this way.
 There were people who were saying they had been like me and changed.
 The bus was a bit of light in an otherwise dark town.”